Crash Course hero

 Equally important is the need for transparency.
 At a time when consumers are feeling financial pressure, being open about why costs are rising builds trust.
 Whether it’s insurers explaining premium increases, automakers clarifying repair complexity, or shops outlining parts and labor realities, each stakeholder has an opportunity to instill confidence by making the claims and repair journey more understandable and human.

-In a world where no two-claim journeys – or vehicles – are alike, resilience will come not from any one player, but from the way the automotive ecosystem works together.
+In a world where no two claims journeys – or vehicles – are alike, resilience will come not from any one player, but from the way the automotive ecosystem works together.

 APD Industry Data